mj-xmr/monero-mrl-mj/decoy/README.md

 -d2 /tmp/monero/decoy/decoy-2/cpp/mrl_pick_mul_length_5.csv
 ```

 ... and so on.
-The number suffix of the data files is the multiple of minimum length, at which the algorithm may start to deliver expected results.
+The number suffix of the data files is a multiple of the minimum length, at which the algorithm may start to deliver expected results.